noahweasley/Node-User-Settings/README.md

 #### Type: `Function`

-A Node-Js qualified callback with any error that occurred as the first argument and a Boolean; indicating if the key was successfully deleted
+A Node-Js qualified callback with any error that occurred as the first argument and a Boolean as the second argument, indicating if the key was successfully deleted

 **Example**